FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 ##### Entering and exiting _navigation mode_

 The moment Web Components wants to enter or exit _navigation mode_ is captured with `addBeforeDispatchingCallback`.
-Analyzing the provided event's `type` property you distinguish between entering and exiting.
+By analyzing the provided event's `type` property you distinguish between entering and exiting.

 A `navigation-search` event means that _navigation mode_ is about to be entered.
 It is emitted when the navigation elements (`ff-navigation` and `ff-header-navigation`) receive a click or when a relevant event is invoked manually via [addFFEvent](/api/4.x/core-event-aggregator).